BCS Financial Corporation Website Privacy Notice

 Profile reflecting a person’s preferences, characteristics, psychological trends, predispositions, behavior, attitudes, intelligence, abilities, and aptitudes.

 If you are a California Consumer and would like to register a request pursuant to your CCPA “right to know about personal information collected, disclosed or sold” (including right to obtain copies of specific pieces and/or information about categories of personal information practices), “right to request deletion of personal information,” or “right to opt-out of the sale of personal information,” you can contact us at email@example.com and we will respond to your request when we are able to do so in accordance with the upcoming regulatory guidance on how to properly verify you and respond to your requests.
+You may also submit your request via our online form by clicking here.

 We will revise this CCPA Privacy Notice from time to time as implementing regulations further develop and take effect and we are able to provide you with better information on your CCPA rights and how to exercise them.